-Should you seek your personal truth or love?
-If you pick the right one first, the other will follow naturally.
-However, if you pick the wrong one first, then you lose them both.
-You have a 50/50 chance, but there’s a lot riding on this.
-So, make the right decision.
+Should you seek your “personal truth” or love?
+If you pick the right one first, the other will follow naturally, but you lose them both if you choose the wrong one first.
+Find out how to make the right choice.

-We are essentially choice makers.
+We are choice makers.
 Almost everything we do involves a choice.
-Sometimes simple choices can have a huge impact.
-What do we pursue in life to obtain happiness and fulfillment?
-Can we obtain both personal truth and love, or do we need to choose between the two?
-It would seem that personal truth is an analytical choice, and love would be a choice we make with the heart.
+Sometimes simple decisions can have a tremendous impact.
+What do we pursue in life to find happiness and fulfillment?
+Can we get both, or do we need to choose between the two?
+It would seem that truth is an analytical choice, and love would be a choice we make with the heart.
 But, this is incorrect.

 Personal Truth or Love?

 Your personal or individual truth is the gateway to the virtues of the spirit.
 These are gratitude, joyfulness, happiness, love, thankfulness, blissfulness, appreciation, mindfulness, and serenity.
 These are the higher values of the human state.
 When these positive values shine, everyone and everything benefits.
 That’s why seeking our “own” truth is so important.